What is the climate like in Nueva Andalucia throughout the year?

 One of the biggest draws for international residents is the gentle winter climate.

-While Northern Europe shivers, Nueva Andalucia experiences winters that feel like spring in most of Europe.
+While Northern Europe shivers, the Nueva Andalucia Climate delivers winters that feel like spring in most of Europe.
 Golfers enjoy playable courses year-round, and cafes spill onto terraces even in December.

 “Winters here feel more like early spring in most of Europe.”

-This mild climate is a key reason Marbella has become a second-home hotspot for Scandinavian, German, and British buyers.
-They can escape dark winters without needing long-haul flights.
+This mild climate is a key reason Marbella has become a second-home hotspot for Scandinavian, German, and British buyers, many of whom compare the lifestyle benefits of the two areas when deciding whether living in Nueva Andalucia is better than Marbella.

 How much rainfall does Nueva Andalucia receive annually?